The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Statistics illustrating the problem

-• 31% of teams report significant delays caused by incompatible tools.
+• 31% teams report significant delays caused by incompatible tools.

-• Businesses that integrate their systems see a 25% reduction in production times and an increase in overall efficiency.
+• Businesses that integrate their systems are seeing a reduction in 25% production deadlines and an increase in overall efficiency.

-• 40% of marketers say that fragmented workflows are hampering their ability to produce content at scale.
+• 40% marketing managers say that fragmented workflows are hampering their ability to produce content at scale.

 These numbers highlight the importance of a unified, user-friendly approach to integration for studio management and content flows.